P/E Mean Reversion (Sector-Relative): 11.67% CAGR, 10.81% Alpha vs FTSE 100

 Limitations

 2008 was a full drawdown year.
-The 42% down-capture is a 25-year average.
-In 2008 the portfolio fell -37.3%, nearly in line with the S&P 500's -34.3%.
+The negative down-capture metric is an artifact of price-only vs total-return comparison.
+In 2008 the portfolio fell -37.3% vs the FTSE's -28.9%.
 Systemic selloffs eliminate valuation-based protection.
-The metric describes normal market conditions, not crisis conditions.
+The strategy underperformed the index in the crisis but outperformed significantly in the recovery.

 Smaller portfolio than US.
 The average holding is 15.6 stocks per year.
 That's above the 10-stock minimum, but it's concentrated.
 A bad year for two or three sectors can dominate returns.
 The US strategy ran with 25+ stocks on average.